DoorDash: 2020 antitrust litigation

+Litigation for illegal unauthorized restaurant listing

 In May 2021, DoorDash was criticized for unauthorized listings of restaurants who had not given permission to appear on the app.
 The company was sued by Lona's Lil Eats in St. Louis, with the lawsuit claiming that DoorDash had listed them without permission, then prevented any orders to the restaurant from going through and redirecting customers to other restaurants instead, because Lona's was "too far away," when in reality it had not paid DoorDash a fee for listing.
 This aspect of DoorDash's business practice is illegal in California.